A German Requiem

 Soprano: Rowan Pierce Baritone: James Geidt

-Our chorus will be accompanied by Harry Sever and Tom Primrose on piano for an intimate and uplifting performance of ‘Brahms Requiem’, sung in German, at Downing Place United Reform Church, Cambridge.
+Our chorus will be accompanied by Harry Sever and Tom Primrose on piano for an intimate and uplifting performance of ‘Brahms Requiem’, sung in German, at Downing Place United Reformed Church, Cambridge.

 Preceding the requiem, we have a very special performance ‘Improvisations on Iranian folk themes’ performed by Kamancheh virtuoso and composer Rouzbeh Parsa, accompanied on piano by Harry Sever.